 I am very interested in studying the mechanical and dynamical properties of biological phenomena, such as protein folding, from a single-molecule approach.
 That is why I recently became part of Fernandez’s lab as a postdoctoral researcher.
 My role in the lab is to lead the development of an unified physical model of the energy landscape of titin combining the genetic information and its elastic properties.
 The ultimate goal will be to use the model to predict the severity of diseases resulting from abnormal cellular regulation and from genetic mutations in the titin gene.

-I am a second year student in the MD/PhD program at Columbia.
+I am a fourth year student in the MD/PhD program at Columbia.
 I graduated from Princeton University with an A.B. in Chemistry, though with perhaps an equal amount of class time invested in Kiswahili literature and global health.
 I did my undergraduate thesis research in the lab of Dr. Michael Hecht, where I studied the biological potentials of de novo-designed proteins, and thereafter went to work with Dr. J. Dirk Iglehart and Dr. J.B.
 Lazaro in cancer biology at the Dana Farber Cancer Institute.
 Since joining the Fernandez lab in Summer 2013, my research interests have focused on the determinants of mechanical stability in proteins, and on the mechanisms of bacterial adherence under force, with an eye towards developing new strategies for preventing bacterial colonization.

-I am a third year MD/PhD student at Columbia University.
+I am a fifth year MD/PhD student at Columbia University.
 I received my undergraduate degrees in chemical engineering and chemistry from the University of Pennsylvania in 2011.
 While at Penn, I worked in the lab of Dr. Dennis Discher studying the effects of tissue elasticity on gene expression and stem cell differentiation.
 After completing two years of clinical coursework and several clinical rotations, I joined the Fernandez lab for my thesis research.
 I am interested in the mechanical modulation of elastic protein titin and its implications in dilated cardiomyopathy.
 I hope to apply techniques of single molecule force measurement to understand differential signalling of proteins in their folded and unfolded states.